Space statistics is a Matterport Cloud feature that shows how many people have viewed your Matterport Spaces.

 My private Space has data - was there a breach?

-This data doesn't match my web analytics
+Why doesn't this data doesn't match my web analytics?

-- Timezone: Statistics are displayed in UTC timezone (Universal Coordinated Time, similar to Greenwich Mean Time).
+Dates are displayed in UTC timezone (Universal Coordinated Time, similar to Greenwich Mean Time).
 If your web analytics uses a different timezone, the numbers will not match your Matterport Space statistics.

-- Starting date: Space statistics only go back to October 2015.
+Space statistics only go back to October 2015.
 Spaces older than this may undercount lifetime impressions, visits, and visitors.

 Views which occur in the Space Details Page within Matterport Cloud are counted towards your total traffic.
 This can include visits by you, admins, and collaborators in Matterport Cloud.
 This data is not counted by your own website analytics.

-If impressions are higher than your web analytics:
+- If impressions are higher than your web analytics:

 A visit is registered when a Space loads successfully.
-If visits are lower than your web analytics:

 - Unique visitors must wait for the Space to finish loading for the metric to count.

 - If your web analytics is counting Space visitors based on clicks, the numbers will not match.

-- Do not add unique visitor counts across time or across Spaces.
+Do not add unique visitor counts across time or across Spaces.
 That is, adding daily unique visitors over a 30-day timeframe will not give you an accurate count of monthly unique visitors.
 This is because the same person may come to your site on April 1 and again on April 5, and so would be counted twice using this method.
-Likewise, adding unique visitors for Space 1 and Space 2 may double-count a user who visited both Spaces.

-- Unique visitors are only a best guess of the number of individuals who loaded a Space.
-If the same user opens the Space once in Chrome, once in Safari, and once on their mobile device, this counts as 3 visitors.
+- Likewise, adding unique visitors for Space 1 and Space 2 may double-count a user who visited both spaces.
+Unique visitors are only a best guess of the number of individuals who loaded a Space.
+If the same user opens the Space once in Chrome, once in Safari, and once on their mobile device, this counts as three separate visits.